 - Whistler Children’s Festival – a festival focused on children at Whistler in early June.

-- White Rock Sea Festival – a family-friendly event the first weekend in July.
+- White Rock Sea Festival – a family-friendly event the first weekend in the summer.

 - Abbotsford Airshow – an airplane show that’s fun for all ages in mid-August.